ridoweb/blog/_posts/2024-12-18-develop-iotedge-modules.md

 # An alternative approach to develop IoTEdge modules

-A module is just an application, running as a docker container, that communicates with the a system module called $edgeHub via HTTP, AMQP or MQTT protocols.
-To develop a module we need a local instance of $edgeHub that we can target from the machine we use to develop.
+A module is just an application, running as a docker container, that communicates with the a system module called `$edgeHub` via HTTP, AMQP or MQTT protocols.
+To develop a module we need a local instance of `$edgeHub` that we can target from the machine we use to develop.

 In this post, I'm exploring a different approach to configure your workstation so you can develop and debug modules with your favourite IDE.

 > Note, this sample is using dotnet, but the same concepts should be applicable in other languages.

-# How to run $edgeHub locally
+# How to run `$edgeHub` locally

 $edge hub is available as a docker image in `mcr.microsoft.com/azureiotedge-hub:1.4`, and we need to perform some pre-liminary tasks before running locally:

-- Initialize the $edgeHub  identity in Azure IoT Hub
+- Initialize the `$edgeHub`  identity in Azure IoT Hub
-- Configure $edgeHub module twin
+- Configure `$edgeHub` module twin
 - Provide certificates to configure the TLS connection

-## Provisioning $edgeHub
+## Provisioning `$edgeHub`

-When you create an IoT Edge device identity in Azuere IoT Hub, it will include the module identities for $edgeAgent and $edgeHub system modules.
-However, the modules are not _initialized_ and do not include the connection string we will need to configure our local instance of $edgeHub.
+When you create an IoT Edge device identity in Azuere IoT Hub, it will include the module identities for $edgeAgent and `$edgeHub` system modules.
+However, the modules are not _initialized_ and do not include the connection string we will need to configure our local instance of `$edgeHub`.

 In a _real_ environment, this iotedge runtime takes care of initializing the system modules, however it implies to connect, at least one time, the iotedge runtime.